 - 1/3 cup toasted pecans, chopped, plus more for garnish

 - 2 tablespoons butter melted

 - 1 egg, beaten

-- 1 1/2 cups solid pack pumpkin
+- 1 1/2 cups pure pumpkin*

 - 1/2 cup evaporated milk

-Lock the lid in place.
-Select High Pressure and set the timer for 35 minutes.
-When beep sounds, turn off pressure cooker. use a natural pressure release for 10 minutes, and then do a quick pressure release to release any remaining pressure.
+- When the cook time ends, turn off the pressure cooker.
+Allow the pressure to release naturally for 10 minutes, then finish with a quick pressure release.
 When valve drops carefully remove lid.
+Check the pie for doneness.
 Remove pie and check to see if the middle is set.
-If not, cook an additional 5 minutes.
+If not, return the lid and cook an additional 5 minutes.

 - Remove the springform pan to a wire rack to cool.
 Remove aluminum foil.
 When the pie is cooled, to room temperature, refrigerate covered with plastic wrap for at least 4 hours or overnight.